 Hi, I’m John Polo.

-I am a widower, step dad, author, blogger and speaker.
+I am a widower, step dad, author, blogger, speaker and Life Coach.

 I met the love of my life, Michelle, at a young age, and we dated in High School for one year.
 I fell madly in love with her.

 After eight years apart we reunited and planned to spend the rest of our lives together, alongside Michelle’s amazing daughter.

 Two years after our reunion Michelle was diagnosed with an extremely rare and aggressive cancer.
 So rare in fact, that we were told when you consider what type of cancer it was, and where it developed, there is only one case a year in the world of what Michelle had.

 Michelle fought valiantly for two and a half years before taking her last breath with us on January 22, 2016.

 Through the pain, and the loss, I have become a better man.

 Why did this happen to us right after we found our way back to each other?